 Head into the advanced settings inside the app, which can be found under the Account tab.
 Here you'll find the option to change sleep sensitivity to sensitive to improve the detection of your movements at night.

 Change up the Blaze look

 One of the Blaze's biggest features is being able to swap out the bands and put the tracker into another frame, and it's all pretty easy to do.
 Simply push the tracker through the frame and it'll pop out letting you clip it into another one.
 Just make sure the buttons are lined up with the ones on the frame.
 You'll quickly notice if you haven't done it right.

-To swap out a Fitbit Blaze band, locate the quick release bars and slide them across.
-Now you should be able to pick out another style to match up with your fetching ensemble.
+To swap out a Fitbit Blaze band, flip over the watch and locate the quick release bars.
+Slide them across and pull off the band.
+Now you should be able to pick out another style to match up with your dashing ensemble.

 You can check out all the different Blaze designs over in the Fitbit lookbook.